lutzroeder/models/README.md

 # Models

+[gemma3](./gemma3) - A minimal implementation of Gemma 3 in 200 lines only depending on JAX and SentencePiece.

-[gpt2](./gpt2) - A minimal version of GPT-2 in 175 lines of Python code only depending on PyTorch.
+[gpt2](./gpt2) - A minimal implementation of GPT-2 in 175 lines only depending on PyTorch.